Multiple options exist for making backups of your paperless instance, depending on how you installed paperless.

 Downgrades are possible.
 However, some updates also contain database migrations (these change the layout of the database and may move data).
 In order to move back from a version that applied database migrations, you’ll have to revert the database migration before downgrading, and then downgrade paperless.

-This table lists the most recent database migrations for each versions:
+This table lists the compatible versions for each database migration number.

 Execute the following management command to migrate your database: